In this article

 Approximately 5 to 12% of people are affected by TMD.4

 What causes TMJ pain isn’t always clear.
 However, certain factors may increase your likelihood of developing TMD or TMJ pain and discomfort.

 If you are experiencing jaw pain, you should refrain from doing the following:

-If you have been doing daily exercises for two or three weeks and still feel jaw pain, it may be time to see a doctor.
-TMJ pain is a possible sign of temporomandibular disorder (TMD).2
+See a doctor if you have been doing daily exercises for 2 to 3 weeks and still feel TMJ pain.
+Ongoing or severe TMJ pain is a possible sign of TMD.2

 Your doctor can check for TMD by placing their finger in your ear while you move your jaw.
 They may also ask questions regarding the pain you feel, such as what might trigger it and how long it lasts.

-Depending on the specific cause, you may then need to see a dentist or a TMJ specialist for treatment.
-Treatment for TMD depends on the severity but it sometimes requires surgery to resolve.
+Depending on the specific cause, you may need to see a dentist or a TMJ specialist for treatment.
+Treatment for TMD depends on the severity but sometimes requires surgery.